REUTERS SUMMIT-E.ON wants deep EU emissions cuts, early carbon trade reform

 PAN-EUROPEAN TARGETS

 Thomson Reuters Point Carbon data shows that putting permits aside permanently could maintain CO2 prices above 10 euros a tonne.
-Otherwise, prices could slip to current levels later this decade if the temporarily withheld permits come back into the market.
+Otherwise, prices could slip to current levels below 6 euros a tonne later this decade if the temporarily withheld permits come back into the market.

 At the moment, front-year EU carbon allowance futures are below levels that create incentives for green investment, and instead encourage CO2-intensive coal burning.